gbv/bartoc.org/README.md

 disabled.
 Queries are sent directly by the browser, so the endpoint must be publicly reachable and allow requests from the BARTOC origin.

+The page also displays the latest knowledge graph update when the endpoint provides `<https://bartoc.org/graph/> dct:modified ?updated` in the named graph `<https://bartoc.org/graph/metadata/>`.
+This metadata is optional: if it is missing or cannot be retrieved, the query editor remains available without the timestamp.

 ### jskos-server Configuration
 To be able to use the full functionality of BARTOC, your jskos-server installation must allow concept schemes to be written via the API, e.g.: